Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 \subsection{Weighted Kernel Density Estimation}

 wKDE is a non-parametric method used for density reconstruction based on the spatial distribution of data points \citep{parzen1962,Guillamón1998,Gisbert2003,darvish2015}, and is especially effective in handling weighted data.
-To reconstruct the density field utilizing wKDE, we implement the following procedure: 1) dividing the sample into redshift slices (Section \ref{sec: zslice}), 2) calculating weights for all galaxies in each redshift slice (Section \ref{sec: weightcalculation}), 3) applying corrections to improve the density estimation around the masked regions (Section \ref{sec:maskedregions}), 4) find the optimum bandwidth in each redshift slice and an adaptive bandwidth for each source (Section \ref{sec:bandwidthselection}), 5) applying corrections for the \enquote{edge effect} that impacts calculated densities near the edges of the field (Section \ref{sec:boundaryeffect}).
+To reconstruct the density field utilizing wKDE, we implement the following procedure: 1) dividing the sample into redshift slices (Section \ref{sec: zslice}), 2) calculating weights for all galaxies in each redshift slice (Section \ref{sec: weightcalculation}), 3) applying corrections to improve the density estimation around the masked regions (Section \ref{sec:maskedregions}), 4) find the optimum bandwidth in each redshift slice and an adaptive bandwidth for each source (Section \ref{sec:bandwidthselection}), 5) applying corrections for the \enquote{edge effect} that impacts the estimated density map near the edges of the field (Section \ref{sec:boundaryeffect}).

 In this scheme, the surface density for the $i$th galaxy in the $s$th redshift slice and at position ($X_{i}$) is defined as:

 where, $K(X_{i}; X_{g})$, is the Kernel function of our choice calculated between two sources at $X_{i}$ and $X_{g}$ and $w_{g}^{s}$ is the probability of galaxy $g$ being at $s$th redshift slice normalized to the sum of its weights in all redshift slices.
 In this work, we adopt the \enquote{von Mises-Fisher} kernel function, which is the analog of the Gaussian kernel function for circular/periodic data (here R.A and Dec. coordinates) \citep{bai_kernel_1988,GARCIAPORTUGUES2013152,taylor_2008,chartab2020}.
 The \enquote{von Mises-Fisher} kernel is a simplified, isotropic form of a more general 5-parameter kernel function known as \enquote{Kent} distribution \citep{kent1982}.
 While the \enquote{von Mises-Fisher} kernel effectively reduces to the Gaussian kernel in small fields, its use is particularly advantageous for providing greater accuracy in future wide-field surveys: